Arts for Health & Wellbeing

 MovementWorks: Action for Autism

-Weekly Dance Movement Therapy session for young people aged 11 – 16 with autism and related differences, taking place at Tooting Leisure Centre, in Autumn 2023.
+Weekly Dance Movement Therapy sessions for young people aged 11 – 16 with autism and related differences, taking place at Tooting Leisure Centre.

-MovementWorks will offer a 12-week programme of well-being focused dance sessions led by experienced professional Autism Movement Therapy Practitioners.
+MovementWorks offer a programme of wellbeing focused dance sessions led by experienced professional Autism Movement Therapy Practitioners.
 The sessions include participating in learning rhythmic and dance movement patterns and sequences and interactive games that encourage creative and social collaboration.

 #StartWell